Data Group Event Handler

-A data group event handler reacts to data group events in applications:
+A data group event handler responds to data group events in applications:

 -